MontiCore/EmbeddedMontiArc/README.md

 # EMAMOpt2Cpp

+## :warning: WARNING :warning:
+This generator is deprecated.
+MontiMathOpt is directly integrated into EmbeddedMontiArcMath as of version 0.1.5-SNAPSHOT.
+The generator is directly integrated into EMAM2CPP.

 ## Summary

 EMAMOpt2Cpp is a code generator which converts EMAMOpt models to C++ code.
 It extends EMAM2Cpp which generates C++ code from EMAM models.